Get us in your inbox

 Advertising

-When it comes to Japanese breads, there’s something that strikes a distinct chord – it’s sweeter, softer, and leaves us craving more.
-It could be the attention to detail with intricately-layered cream rolls or even unique fillings like red bean or matcha.
+When it comes to Japanese bread, there’s something that strikes a distinct chord – it’s sweeter, softer, and leaves us craving more.
+It could be the attention to detail with intricately layered cream rolls or even unique fillings like red bean or matcha.
 As much as we enjoy picking up a fresh loaf of bread at Singapore’s best bakeries or devouring the best sandwiches to try, these seven Japanese bakeries have left their well-deserved mark on Singapore’s food scene.

-RECOMMENDED: The best cafés in Singapore for brunch and coffee and the best traditional bakeries and cake shops in Singapore
+RECOMMENDED: The best Japanese restaurants in Singapore and The best cake shops in Singapore

 • Restaurants